argodev/studies/ot_survey/OT_Class_13_Manuscript.md

 __*So are we during or after the exile?*__ [After] Right!
 After seventy years, they’re back!

 And this fact is key to appreciating the message of the book of Chronicles.
 As you remember, the history of Israel was one of hope and tragedy.
-Hope God’s promise that one of David’s sons would rule forever.
+Hope in God’s promise that one of David’s sons would rule forever.
 But tragedy as king after king failed to live up to God’s righteous.
 Tragedy seemed to win as the northern tribes of Israel were exiled to Assyria in 722 BC, never to return.
 And as the southern kingdom of Judah was defeated by Babylon in 586 BC.
 Jerusalem and the temple were destroyed, and the people exiled.
 But hope wasn’t crushed completely; a remnant was preserved in Babylon, and David’s line survived through king Jehoiachin.
-Ezra and Nehemiah, which we’ll study next week, complete the story by showing us what happened when the people finally returned to Jerusalem to rebuild the temple and the city walls.
+Ezra and Nehemiah, which we’ll study later this morning, complete the story by showing us what happened when the people finally returned to Jerusalem to rebuild the temple and the city walls.

 __*What are some similarities between these people and our situation as Christians today?*__ *[one key similarity: we both live in the middle of the “already, not yet” fulfillment of God’s promises.]*